-After working a midnight tractor trailer accident that was quite labor intensive I was reminded of the importance of relationship management.
+After working a midnight tractor-trailer accident that was quite labor intensive I was reminded of the importance of relationship management.
 The wreck was a 53 footer loaded with retail goods.
-During transport, the brakes locked-up causing a fire causing it to become completely engulfed.
-There was dogfood, water bottles, paper goods, health and beauty products, and more – all mixed together in a disgusting wet, ashy mess.
-And because we feared it might reignite and that the roof might collapse if we tried to move it all that mess had to be removed from the trailer—roadside.
+During transport, the brakes locked-up causing a fire that completely engulfed the trailer.
+There was dog food, water bottles, paper goods, health and beauty products, and more – all mixed together in a disgusting wet, ashy mess.
+And because we feared it might reignite and that the roof might collapse if we tried to move it, all that mess had to be removed from the trailer—roadside.

 He asked about the labor and the fuel recovery and other items.
 And…well he did it in such a way that… was kind and understanding…like he’d been in my shoes at another station in life.
 When I responded to his questions with thorough, reasoned remarks and justification for the charges he didn’t challenge me.
 And even though I knew his kindness shielded an ulterior motive (lowering the bill), I couldn’t help but like John.
 So when he asked if there was anything I could do to help him out…I gave in.

 He explained that the trailer was the property of another company and that his company was taking responsibility for everything.
 They already had the expense of all that cargo, $82,000, a total loss from the water and smoke damage.
 And now my bill.

 John knew that, when catching flies, honey works better than vinegar.
 And it worked, I helped him out and in the end, we got a little more work out of it (towing it to salvage).
 But the biggest victory of all was…the ability to maintain a good relationship with his company.